Perovskite nanocrystal: Other routes

 As a result of the low melting point and ionic nature of ABX3 materials, several studies have demonstrated that bright ABX3 nanocrystals can also be prepared by ball-milling.

 With NCs, the composition can be tuned via ion exchange i.e. the ability to post-synthetically exchange the ions in the lattice for those added.
 This has been shown to be possible for both anions and cations.

 Anion exchange

 The anions in the lead halide perovskites are highly mobile.
 The mobility arises from the diffusion of halide vacancies throughout the lattice, with an activation barrier of 0.29 eV and 0.25 eV for CsPbCl3 and CsPbBr3 respectively. (see: physical properties).
 This was used by Nedelcu et al. and Akkerman et al., to demonstrate that the composition of cesium lead halide perovskite nanocrystals could be tuned continuously from CsPbCl3 to CsPbBr3 and from CsPbBr3 to CsPbI3 to obtain emission across the entire visible spectrum.
 While this was first observed in a colloidal suspension, this was also shown in solid pellets of alkali halide salts pressed with previously synthesized nanocrystals.
 This same phenomenon has also been observed for MAPbX3 and FAPbX3 NCs.
+The anion exchange reaction has been investigated at the single nanocrystal level.
+In quantum-confined nanocrystals, the anion exchange leads to a uniform bandgap energy across the nanocrystal due to the quantum confinement effect.
+However, in nanocrystals larger than the Bohr diameter, multiple emission sites form, resulting in iodide- or bromide-rich regions.